Rob Keighron: Broadcasting career

 Keighron's radio career began in 2003 while attending the Pontifical North American College where he was a regular contributor to Mike and the Mad Dog, a New York City-based sports radio show hosted by Chris Russo.
 He was known as "Rob From The Vatican" and discussed sports predictions.
 Following his ordination, he remained in Rome and frequently celebrated Mass on Vatican Radio.
 Keighron went on to host a weekly sports television series that aired on the Diocese of Brooklyn's New Evangelization Television just prior to his full venture into Catholic radio.

-In August 2008, Keighron's broadcasting talent was recognized on an international platform when he appeared as a guest on Sirius XM's The Catholic Guy Show with Lino Rulli for a segment focusing on priests from various parts of the country.
+In August 2008, Keighron's broadcasting talent was recognized on an international platform when he appeared as a guest on SiriusXM's The Catholic Guy Show with Lino Rulli for a segment focusing on priests from various parts of the country.
 Following the appearance, Keighron became a frequent guest on the show with in-studio appearances each week.
 He was chosen to co-host alongside Rulli, as well as co-producer, in September 2011.
 On October 10, 2013, Keighron announced his departure as co-host of The Catholic Guy Show; his final full-time show was October 25.
 He indicated that he loved doing the show, and plans for future show appearances during his discernment.
 His final appearance on The Catholic Guy Show was June 19, 2014, following his announcement of leaving active ministry in the priesthood.
 His final television appearance in a priestly capacity occurred three days following the announcement, when he returned to New Evangelization Television as a guest host on In The Arena.
 Keighron continued to make periodic appearances on The Catholic Guy until 2015, often in character.

-In 2019, Keighron returned to radio and appeared on Sirius XM's Mad Dog Sports Radio, where he provided an update on his life and announced his marriage.
-As of 2025, Keighron makes regular appearances on Fox Sports Radio's The Nate Brown Show, a sports radio program and podcast, hosting a weekly "happy hour" segment discussing current events and sports betting.
+In 2019, Keighron returned to radio and appeared on SiriusXM's Mad Dog Sports Radio, where he provided an update on his life and announced his marriage.

+As of 2026, Keighron makes regular appearances on Fox Sports Radio's The Nate Brown Show, a sports radio program and podcast, hosting a "happy hour" segment discussing current events and sports betting.